BBC Women's Footballer of the Year

 The BBC Women's Footballer of the Year is an annual award given to the best women's footballer of the year.
-Finalists are shortlisted by women's football media experts, and the winner is decided by fan voting from all around the world.
+Finalists are shortlisted by an expert panel made up of current and former professional players, coaches, administrators, journalists, and experts.
+The winner is decided by fan voting from all around the world.

 Winners

 Records

 Only those with multiple wins will be listed.